geomesa/geomesa.github.io/_posts/2014-08-06-geomesa-ui.md

 <!--more-->

-Instructions for installing the GeoMesa plugin in GeoServer are available [here](/geomesa-deployment/), under 'Deploy GeoMesa Plugin to GeoServer'.
+Instructions for installing the GeoMesa plugin in GeoServer are available [here](/geomesa-deployment/), under 'Deploy GeoMesa Accumulo Plugin to GeoServer'.

 ### ACCESS TO THE USER INTERFACE